msakai/resume/resume.md

   https://www.preferred.jp/ja/news/pr20240524/

-  I made many important contributions early in the project, which are still in use as prototypes: an overall control scheme, inductive bias for integrating domain knowledge into neural network models, and communication with DCS (Distributed Control System).
+  I made many important contributions early in the project, which are still in use: an overall control scheme, inductive bias for integrating domain knowledge into neural network models, and communication with DCS (Distributed Control System).
 I was involved in many other parts of the project, including simulator-related R&D and system development (front and backend).
   I also supported the project as an engineering manager and a scrum master.